CHILDREN’S CENTER AUCTION

 The organization offers early intervention programs to young children ages birth through five with special needs, including inclusive early education, pediatric therapies, and specialized programs for children with autism spectrum disorders, mental health diagnoses, and global delays.
 The agency also provides family support programs like targeted case management, community-based behavioral health professionals, and parent and provider education programs in order to assist caregivers in meeting the needs of their children.

 The Children’s Center’s vision is a world where communities, families, and caregivers join together to create nurturing environments in which all children are embraced as unique, valued individuals.
-The mission of the Children’s Center is to meet the needs of all children by offering quality programs that encourage individual growth, provide support for their families, and promote inclusion of all children in the community.
+The mission of the Children’s Center is to meet the needs of all children by offering quality programs that encourage individual growth, provide support to their families, and promote inclusion of all children in the community.

 We believe that children are unique individuals who learn best through creative play.
 We believe that children thrive when given the opportunity to develop social, emotional, and physical skills within an environment that provides peer interactions, nurturing adults, and developmentally appropriate materials.